FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/api/c.md

 <!--
 ### Module Maps

-These are a Clang extension to C-like languages which attempt to solve many of the issues with header-driven compilation.
+These are part of a Clang extension to C-like languages that attempt to solve many of the issues with header-driven compilation.
 While the Fuchsia toolchain team is very likely to invest in these in the future, we currently do not support them.